panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 For "Endpoints Trusting Intermediate Devices" and "Intermediate Devices Trusting Endpoints", these lessons point to the broader need to revisit the Internet Threat Model.

-* We noted with relief that discussions about this were already underway in the IETF community at IETF 105 (see the Security Area Open Meeting minutes {{SAAG-105-Min}} for discussion of {{draft-arkko-arch-internet-threat-model}} and {{draft-farrell-etm}}), but we recognize that there are Path Aware Networking aspects of this effort.
+* We noted with relief that discussions about this were already underway in the IETF community at IETF 105 (see the Security Area Open Meeting minutes {{SAAG-105-Min}} for discussion of {{draft-arkko-arch-internet-threat-model}} and {{draft-farrell-etm}}), and the Internet Architecture Board has created a mailing list for continued discussions ({{model-t}}), but we recognize that there are Path Aware Networking aspects of this effort, requiring research.

 For "Responding to Distant Signals", we noted that not all attributes are equal.

 * If an attribute is stable over an extended period of time, is difficult to observe via end-to-end mechanisms, and is valuable, Path Aware Technologies that rely on that attribute to provide a significant benefit become more attractive.

-* Research to help identify attributes that are useful enough to justify deployment would be helpful.
+* Analysis to help identify attributes that are useful enough to justify deployment of Path Aware technologies that make use of those attributes would be helpful.

 For "Support in Endpoint Protocol Stacks", we noted that current work in the TAPS working group ({{TAPS-WG}}) will justify consideration of the current state of play for Path Aware Networking proposals for some time to come.

 # Template for Contributions {#TemplateContributions}

 There are many things that could be said about the Path Aware networking technologies that have been developed.
-For the purposes of this document, contributors are requested to provide
+For the purposes of this document, contributors were requested to provide

 - the name of a technology, including an abbreviation if one was used
 - if available, a long-term pointer to the best reference describing the technology